-Published match results, ladders and tables are not applicable for 11th Grade and 12th Grade.
+Published match results, ladders and tables are not applicable at Mini Football.
 Under no circumstances will match results be published publicly by Member Federations, Local Associations, or local clubs.

-The recording of match results can be conducted for the purpose of assigning teams' appropriate levels of competitive games, ensuring the most enjoyable experience for all players.
+The recording of match results can be conducted for the purpose of assigning teams' appropriate levels of games, ensuring the most enjoyable experience for all players.